It’s been a tough decade for journalists.

 A $20 billion industry

-According to industry surveys, global spending on branded content was $7 billion in 2018 and could top $20 billion in 2021.
+According to industry surveys, global spending on branded content was $7 billion in 2018 and could top $402 billion by 2025.
 It has become an important source of income for media companies that can no longer rely on traditional advertising revenue.
 Nearly 90% of publishers say they get at least some of their revenue from sponsored and branded content.

-So, publishers can’t afford to ignore branded content – and journalists shouldn’t either.
+So, while brand can’t afford to ignore branded content – and journalists shouldn’t either.
 It’s a great opportunity to utilize your skills and increase your marketability while earning decent money in the process.

 Respect, Good Pay, Soft Deadlines